linomp/INF560-approximate-pattern-matching/pure_mpi/README.md

     ```
     Procedure followed :

-    - MPI_Broadcast the input database
+    - Master Process broadcasts the input database with MPI_Broadcast
-    - MPI_Scatterv the patterns to search
+    - Master Process distributes the patterns to search with MPI_Scatterv
-    - MPI_Gather in the Master process
+    - Worker processes send their local results to Master with MPI_Send
-    - Master process reports results
+    - Master process collects results with MPI_Recv and then reports
     ```

 2. Distribution of the processing of one pattern among the ranks